jgrantbrown/auth0react/notes.md

 Clicking on a diveistecard should render a show page of divesite details. routing is working but need to get correct data.

+SETUP and Questions:
+API PERSISTANCE
+REDUX?
+Which local server is react and rails API using CHANGED the package.json file ont Start for this port:
+      "start": "PORT=3001 react-scripts start",
+Auth0 on both front end and back end how can they communicate

 DEfine a dive